Despite it all, McDonalds profits continue to soar

 And that’s because a meaningful brand is based on emotion, which drives human behavior, whether we care to admit it or not.
 You could, for example, explain all the ways the Droid is technically better than the iPhone (the rational reasons) and it won’t make a difference.
 The emotional drivers of the iPhone override all the rational reasons to buy.

-My advice is to stop battling on price, marketing new products that come and coming up with catchy and clever taglines that mean nothing to the market.
+My advice is to stop battling on price, marketing new products that come and go, and coming up with catchy and clever taglines that mean nothing to the market.
 Instead, they should uncover the emotional drivers in your target audience – and stick with it.

 Uncovering those drivers is what we do at Stealing Share, and I have a feeling there are few industries that need our help more than those in the QSR category.
 That even includes the regional chains, like Burgerville, Dairy Queen and Church’s Chicken – and all the rest.